Tyler Kyte: Young roles

-Tyler Kyte played many roles during his younger years.
-Roles include Goosebumps, Popular Mechanics for Kids, Due South, The Defenders: Payback, Are You Afraid of the Dark, Interstate 60, Darcy's Wild life, and more.
+Kyte roles during his younger years include Goosebumps, Popular Mechanics for Kids, Due South, The Defenders: Payback, Are You Afraid of the Dark, Interstate 60 and Darcy's Wild life.
 Kyte's first role was in Goosebumps' "Don't Go To Sleep" as Matt Amsterdam, a boy tired of being young who, after sleeping in his attic one night, wakes up in another dimension.
-In 1998, Kyte landed a role in the popular children's show replacing Jay Baruchel, Popular Mechanics for Kids.
-His co-stars included Elisha Cuthbert and Vanessa Lengies.
+In 1998, Kyte appeared in the children's show Popular Mechanics for Kids.
 His role in PMK landed him a nomination in 2001 at the Geminis, "Best Performance in a Children's or Youth Program or Series".
-Certain episode were released on DVD.

 Adult roles

 In 2003, Tyler played Charles Smart in the movie The Elizabeth Smart Story.
 The movie is based on the true story of Elizabeth Smart's kidnapping.
-Later in 2004, Kyte took a role in a popular gay-themed movie, Prom Queen: The Marc Hall Story.
+Later in 2004, Kyte took a role in the movie, Prom Queen: The Marc Hall Story.